Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_jester_notify_mode                      0       // The logic to use when notifying players that a jester is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone.
-ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jes_credits_starting                    0       // The number of credits a jester should start with
+ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                 0       // The number of credits a jester should start with

 // Swapper
 ttt_swapper_respawn_health                  100     // What amount of health to give the swapper when they are killed and respawned